The Mass that once drew the faithful together in body is now doing so in spirit.

 “Already I’m sensing from the faithful this desire for the Lord.
 Distance makes the heart grow fonder, and maybe people aren’t even going to the chapel or to Mass, but just the idea that they can’t, makes them really want to,” Fr.
 Matt Lowry, chaplain at Holy Trinity Newman Center at Northern Arizona University in Flagstaff said.

 His comment was part of a recorded conversation with Fr.
 Will Schmid, longtime friend, roommate — even prior to priesthood and seminary — and pastor of nearby San Francisco de Asís.
-They premiered the “Northern Fathers” podcast less than 24 hours after the announcement of public Masses being canceled.
+They premiered the “Northern Fathers” podcast less than 24 hours after the announcement of public Masses being suspended.
 A parish family donated money for the equipment last year and the priests had previous test runs.
 God finally gave them the greenlight they yearned for to launch it.

 “This is how we are going to be able to reach our people and keep them connected,” Fr.
 Schmid said.
 The podcast will air daily for now.
 Fr.
 Lowry uploads it to the Catholic Jacks’ SoundCloud channel that has served NAU students for two years.